 What to watch out for

-Ethereum is trying to be bigger and better than simple currencies like bitcoin, but this might also be its downfall.
+Ethereum is trying to be bigger and better than simple currencies like Bitcoin, but this might also be its downfall.

 - Not just a coin.
 Ethereum wants to be something more than a cryptocurrency and this might cause problems.
 A platform is harder to maintain, harder to develop and harder to see adoption.
 A cryptocurrency is simple: buy and sell things using that currency.
-Bitcoin, for example, is nothing more than a currency and people, especially businesses and merchants, like simple things that just work.
+Bitcoin, for example, is nothing more than a currency and people – especially businesses and merchants – like simple things that just work.

 - Big things in the future.
 With a roadmap as ambitious as Ethereum’s, the road is bound to be a little rocky.
-After all, platforms have failed for introducing far smaller, and far simpler new features that had unforeseen, fatal side-effects.
+After all, platforms have failed for introducing far smaller and far simpler new features that have had unforeseen, fatal side-effects.
 This is obviously not a certainty, but it’s good to be mindful of big changes coming in the future of Ethereum.

 What’s next for Ethereum?

-- More DApps.
+- More dapps.
 Ethereum is a platform for building decentralized apps.
-From smart contracts to crowdfunding projects to autonomous organizations, just as a computer is only as effective as the software written for it, Ethereum is only as successful as the DApps running on it.
-This is definitely an exciting time for everyone from simple users of Ethereum to investors, developers and the cryptocurrency community as a whole.
+From smart contracts to crowdfunding projects to autonomous organizations, just as a computer is only as effective as the software written for it, Ethereum is only as successful as the dapps running on it.
+This is definitely an exciting time for everyone, from simple users of Ethereum to investors, developers and the cryptocurrency community as a whole.

-- Proof of Stake.
+- Proof-of-stake.
 Similar to the proof-of-importance system used on NEM, Ethereum is working on shifting from a proof-of-work (POW) mining method to a proof-of-stake (POS) generation of ETH instead.